I want to debate why photography is considered an art – or not as the case may be.

 If I (the photographer) feel that I want to take out a bit of clutter (for example the trees and bush behind the leopard) well why not?

 I’ll bet you a Nikkor 24-70 f2.8 lens that Leonardo Da Vinci didn’t paint The Mona Lisa outdoors, as the background indicates, and I’ll bet he also chose not to show any blemishes on her skin.
-Exactly as we do in beauty portraits.
+Exactly as we do today with our beauty portraits.

 You decide but remember you read it here for the first time. (wink)